xendit/checkout-demo/README.md

     npm run start

-If everything went well, you should see the following message log in your terminal:
+If everything went well, you should see the following message in your terminal:

     server is listening on port: <port>